Hadiquaa/Nominations-redux/README.md

 ## How It Works
 ### Adding Movies
 Click the "Add" button to nominate a movie.
 If it's already in the list, it won't get added again.
-(We’re strict about these things!)

 ### Keeping It to 5
 To keep things fair and exciting, you can only nominate a maximum of 5 movies.
-If you try to add more, we’ll just pretend you didn’t. 😏

 ### Removing Movies
-Changed your mind about a nomination?
-No worries!
 Click the "Remove" button, and it's gone.

 ## What's Under the Hood
 This project uses: